Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Reading a file

-Similarly as with `pandas`, a typical first step when starting to work with `geopandas` is to read data from a given file.
+Like with `pandas`, a typical first step when starting to work with `geopandas` is to read data from a given file.
 In `geopandas`, we can use a generic function `.from_file()` for reading geospatial data from various data formats, such as the ones introduced in Chapter 5.
-In the data -folder, we have census data from Austin, Texas downloaded from the [U.S Census bureau](https://www.census.gov/programs-surveys/acs/data.html) [^us_census] which we will use to introduce some of the basic data input/output functionalities of `geopandas`.
-Let's start by defining the path to the file that we want to read into the memory:
+The data folder contains census data from Austin, Texas downloaded from the [U.S Census bureau](https://www.census.gov/programs-surveys/acs/data.html) [^us_census] which we will use to introduce some of the basic data input/output functionalities of `geopandas`.
+Let's start by defining the path to the file that we want to access:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}